parteincerta/dotfiles/notes/macos-setup.md

 ## Wrap up
 - Start by configuring: SpaceId, BetterDisplay, Mac Mouse Fix and AltTab.
+  - Add SpaceId to the _Login Items_ list and enable `Automatic launch at login` for BetterDisplay.
 - Disable automatic updates across all apps, when possible.
 - Setup Docker.
   - Configure startup settings, resources, folder permissions and notifications.